Starbucks must reinstate fired workers, federal judge rules

 Lipman’s decision requires Starbucks to offer to reinstate the employees within five days.
 Starbucks will also be required to post the court order in the Memphis store.

+Starbucks said Thursday it strongly disagrees with the court order and will appeal.
+It will also request a stay of the opinion, which would delay the reinstatement of the employees while the appeal is considered.

-The case has been among the most closely watched in the unionization effort at Starbucks, which began late last year.
-Since then, more than 220 U.S. Starbucks stores — including the Memphis store — have voted to unionize.
+The case has been among the most closely watched in the unionization effort at Starbucks.
+Since late last year, more than 220 U.S. Starbucks stores — including the Memphis store — have voted to unionize.
 Starbucks opposes the unionization effort.

 Starbucks fired the seven employees in early February, citing safety.
 The Seattle coffee giant said the employees violated company policy by reopening a store after closing time and inviting non-employees — including a television crew — to come inside and move throughout the store.